tvdtb/java-ci-docker/README.md

   - this hostname will be the value for `.env` variable `HOST_EXTERNAL` below
   - this hostname is available from everywhere, even from within docker containers
 - WSL 2 setup, supported only locally
-  - configure an entry - e.g. `docker.win` - in your windows hosts file pointing to 127.0.0.1
+  - Docker Desktop configures an alias `host.docker.internal` in your windows hosts file pointing to the virtual docker network
   - this will be the value for `.env` variable `HOST_EXTERNAL` below
-  - docker containers should be started in the docker network `ci_nw`, otherwise docker.win will resolve to 127.0.0.1 which is the container's localhost address
+  - this hostname is available from everywhere, even from within docker containers
 - VirtualBox/VMWare machine
   - define the machine's ip in the machine's /etc/hosts and your windows hosts file using e.g. `docker.vm`
   - this will be the value for `.env` variable `HOST_EXTERNAL` below